 Evergreen, Edible fruit, Shrubs, Trees, Decorative fruit or berries

 Plants sold under this name are simply ‘Lisbon’ lemons on a dwarf rootstock, so they top out at under 12 ft. high and wide.
-Fruit practically identical to ‘Eureka’, and but the tree is denser.
+Fruit is practically identical to ‘Eureka’, but the tree is denser.
 Ripens mostly in fall but has some ripe fruit all year.
 More resistant to cold than ‘Eureka’ and better adapted to high heat; best lemon for Arizona.
 There is also a seedless form.

 Vigorous, upright, thorny tree to 20–25 ft. tall; also available on dwarf rootstock (‘Dwarf Lisbon’).
-Denser than ‘Eureka’, but fruit practically identical.
-Can be trimmed up into highly decorative small tree.
+Denser than ‘Eureka’, but fruit is practically identical.
+Can be trimmed up into a highly decorative small tree.
 Ripens mostly in fall but has some ripe fruit all year.
 More resistant to cold than ‘Eureka’ and better adapted to high heat; best lemon for Arizona.
 There is also a seedless form.‘Variegated Pink’ (‘Pink Lemonade’)

 Sport of ‘Eureka’ with green-and-white leaves and green stripes on immature fruit; everbearing like ‘Eureka’.
 Light pink flesh doesn’t need heat to develop color.
-This handsome landscape tree grows 20 to 25 ft. tall.
+This handsome landscape tree grows to 20–25 ft. tall.

 Plants sold under this name are simply ‘Lisbon’ lemons on a dwarf rootstock, so they top o...

 Best lime for California and Hawaii gardens.
 It is a type of the “Persian” or “Tahit...

 Seedless grapefruit with red tinted flesh.
 Red internal color fades to pink, then buff.